• Nav Social Menu

 You just can’t seem to stretch your monthly salary far enough to meet all your expenses, let alone have money left over at the end of the month to put aside to save.
 The sad fact is – you are living above your means.

-Not living within your means can easily catch you unawares if you do not consciously and continually monitor how much you spend or keep within your budget.
+Not living below your means can easily catch you unawares if you do not consciously and continually monitor how much you spend or keep within your budget.

 This is also the easiest way to find yourself struggling with spiraling debt and the stress that comes along with it.
 At the end of the road could be financial ruin.